Wednesday, October 30, 2013

 Facts

-Between 1962-93, Laurence wrote 11 detective novels, the first of which (The Nose on My Face) was adapted into the film Girl in the Headlines aka The Model Murder Case (1963).
+Between 1961-87, Laurence wrote 11 detective novels, the first of which (The Nose on My Face) was adapted into the film Girl in the Headlines aka The Model Murder Case (1963).
 A sword-fighting accident while filming Sexton Blake in 1968 cost him the sight in his left eye.
-Laurence's first wife (of three) was actress Sheila Burrell, cousin to Sir Laurence Olivier.
+Laurence's first wife (of three) was actress Sheila Burrell, cousin to Sir Laurence Olivier; his second was Pamela Alan.
 In a 1998 interview with Edinburgh's Evening News, Laurence said: "Dr Who was great fun.
 I was one of the villains in the second series with that strange elderly man as Dr Who.
 We did about ten weeks filming at a time, and then had a break.
 I got on very well with the boy playing Dr Who's grandson.
 I wasn't in any of the ones with those robots [Daleks] in, thank God!
 I think I would have laughed!"
-In the 1990s Laurence contracted septicaemia, causing some brain damage, and the last three years of his life were spent in a nursing home suffering from vascular dementia.
+In truth, The Gunfighters was in Doctor Who's third series, Steven was not Dr Who's grandson, and it took just six weeks to film!
+In the 1990s, Laurence contracted sepsis, causing some brain damage, and the last three years of his life were spent in a nursing home suffering from vascular dementia.

 Career highlights